Mystaras/ctf-writeups/midnightsun-23/pwn/memecontrol/README.md

 ```

 ## Solution
-Credits where they are due, we base our approach on the [patch-torch-save](https://github.com/yk/patch-torch-save) repo from `yk` that shows how to *poison* an existing model.
-And modify it to our needs.
+Credits where they are due, we built our approach on the [patch-torch-save](https://github.com/yk/patch-torch-save) repo from `yk` that shows how to *poison* an existing model.

 A model in itself is simply a dictionary, since we want to limit our payload as much as possible, and the actual usability of the model is of no concern, we define our model an plain dictionary.
 But an attacker could always use a legit large model.